 - Lightened Up Baked General Tso’s Chicken

 What’s your favorite dish to order at your local Chinese restaurant?
 Tell us in the comments below, and be sure to rate the recipe after you’ve tried it!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on December 25, 2011.
-Last updated: March 22, 2020 at 16:24 pm.
+Last updated February 27, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.